NicoWeidmann/daily-status/README.md

 Tutorial](https://learn.adafruit.com/pi-thermal-printer/case-2#step-28).
 However, only the GND and RX pins have to be connected (some sources say that connecting the TX pin could damage the RasPi).

+*If something doesn't work as intended, feel free to open a new Issue or fix the problem yourself and open a PR ;)*

 ## Requirements

 * Raspberry Pi 1 (might also work with later models, although additional configuration might be necessary due to issues